 After 43 years as a Department Head and educator at Lincoln Academy, Title I administrator, and educator in several local middle schools, Sandi retired to dedicate more time to her family, the family business Maine Art Prints by Maurice Jake Day, and the environmental causes she passionately supports.
 As a wife, mom to three, environmentally conscious, industrious sons, and ‘Gran Day’ to seven inquisitive grandchildren; she’s joyfully engaged in their lives.
 While teaching, she began an environmental club for students which was recognized numerous times for its environmental impact.
 Accomplishments included sponsoring recycling, reducing, and reusing projects, exposing students to a variety of outdoor experiences, eliminating the use of plastic silverware during breakfast and lunch periods, promoting composting cafeteria waste, building and maintaining a functioning greenhouse, and engaging students in a variety of land and water stewardship projects.
 A self-proclaimed enviro-jock, she particularly enjoys walking, hiking, mountain climbing, skiing, kayaking, swimming, camping, and randomly exploring.
 As a member of the PWA, DLWA, and DRA, she has been trained and volunteered as a Courtesy Boat Inspector, lakeside erosion surveyor, and watershed assessment surveyor.
 She has been trained to identify invasive plants, educated as a Pemaquid Watershed Steward by the University of Maine’s Cooperative Extension, and graduated as a DRA sponsored Mid-Coast Steward.
 She was one of the developers of the Mid- Coast Trail Guide which was developed in concert with local land trusts.
 She’s also content to curl up and read an intriguing fiction novel or a wide variety of non-fiction genres.

-As a PWA Board member, Sandi hopes her conservation efforts will contribute to even greater environmental awareness and action.
+As a PWA Board member and the current president, Sandi hopes her conservation efforts will contribute to even greater environmental awareness and action.
 Engaging young people in those causes remains her personal priority.

 Jim Hatch has served as steward of Crooked Farm Preserve since 2012 and has been an active member of the Land Stewardship Committee.
 He sees his work with PWA as a way to reconnect with his first career in environmental education.
 Jim graduated from Antioch College in 1971 with one of the first interdisciplinary degrees awarded in Environmental Studies.
 He worked as an interpretive naturalist and outdoor educator for the Yosemite Institute in Yosemite National Park and for Massachusetts Audubon.